POSEIDON I: The Dynamical Origins of Transiting Neptunes

 \section{Introduction}

 Over the last 30 years, more than 6,000 exoplanets have been discovered\footnote{\url{https://exoplanetarchive.ipac.caltech.edu/}}.
 Most have been discovered using the transit method, with the largest contributions from NASA's Kepler Mission \citep{Borucki2010} and subsequent Transiting Exoplanet Survey Satellite \citep[TESS;][]{Ricker2015}.
 Most of the known transiting planets orbit within about 0.5~au of their host stars.
 One of the most prominent features of this population of transiting planets is the ``hot Neptune desert'' \citep[e.g.,][]{Szabo2011,Mazeh2016}, a dearth of Neptune-sized planets with periods shorter than about 3 days when compared to smaller planets at similar orbital separations.
 This feature, evident in the radius versus period diagram displayed in Figure~\ref{fig:neptune_desert}, is possibly explained by the vulnerability of transiting Neptunes to atmospheric loss powered by intense stellar irradiation.
-For periods beyond about 3 days, the occurrence of Neptune-sized planets rises while still remaining lower than that of larger or smaller planets, a feature that has been called the ``Neptune savanna'' \citep{Bourrier2023}.
-A recent reanalysis of Kepler data by \citet{Castro-Gonzalez2024} identified a peak in the occurrence of transiting Neptunes at 3-6 days separating the desert and the savanna and bearing some resemblance to the ``three-day pile-up'' of hot Jupiters \citep[e.g.,][]{Udry2003,Santerne2016}.
+For periods beyond about 3 days, the occurrence of Neptune-sized planets increases relative to the hot Neptune desert, in a region that has been called the ``Neptune savanna'' \citep{Bourrier2023}.
+A recent reanalysis of Kepler data by \citet{Castro-Gonzalez2024} identified an apparent peak in the occurrence of transiting Neptunes at 3-6 days separating the desert and the savanna and bearing some resemblance to the ``three-day pile-up'' of hot Jupiters \citep[e.g.,][]{Udry2003,Santerne2016}.
 This is one of several clues suggesting a possible link between the origins of hot Jupiters and Neptunes \citep[see also][]{Winn2017,Dong2018,Vissapragada2025}.

 The origins of these planetary systems can be investigated by studying their architectures, including orbital spacings, companionship statistics, and---the topic of this paper---stellar obliquities.
 The stellar obliquity, $\psi$, is the angle between the stellar spin vector and the planet's orbital angular momentum vector \citep[see, e.g.,][]{Albrecht2022}.
 Hundreds of obliquity measurements have been obtained through observations of the Rossiter-McLaughlin (RM) effect \citep{Rossiter1924,McLaughlin1924}, which is sensitive to the sky-projected obliquity, $\lambda$.
 Recent studies have suggested that stars with transiting planets have a bimodal obliquity distribution, with one population of well-aligned systems ($\psi\sim0^{\circ}$) and another of nearly polar ($\psi\sim90^{\circ}$) systems \citep[e.g.,][]{Albrecht2021,Bourrier2023,Attia2023}.
 Such a distribution would be an important clue about planet migration models and possible tidal interactions.
 However, more recent analyses have questioned the statistical significance of the bimodal obliquity distribution \citep[e.g.,][]{Siegel2023,Dong2023,Rossi2025}.